FossilBlade/trading-bots-os/nt8/strategies/PopNPullTrader/README.md

 ## Setup
 - Use 1 min/2 min charts.
 - Tests have been performed for NQ 1 Min Chart.
-- Default Settings have been tested to be profitable.
+- Default Settings have been tested to be profitable.**Update the Bot Active time for your local timezone.
+The most profitable time is 7AM-5PM EDT/EST**

 ## Strategy
 Looks for Continuous Pop Candle (Higher High/Lower Low) and then Enters on Pullbacks.
 Additonal confluence with EMA50 and EMA200 is done.